Candidate Net Promoter Score | The Ultimate Guide

-A short background to NPS and CNPS (Candidate Net Promoter Score)
+(Updated Nov 2020) A short background to Net Promoter Score and CNPS (Candidate Net Promoter Score)

 How likely is it that you would recommend X to a friend or colleague?
 You answer on a scale 0–10.

-Talking to customers I also ask them: What do your candidates think about you?
-Interesting here is that no one knows.
-Or some tell a story when some candidate sent a mail to show appreciation but no one collects this feedback systematically, although this can be done automatically using e.g our tool www.trustcruit.com.
+What’s interesting here is that no one knows.
+Well, some tell a story when a candidate sent an email to show appreciation but no one collects this feedback systematically, although this can be done automatically using e.g a tool like Trustcruit.

 “It turned out that a single survey question can, in fact, serve as a useful predictor of growth.”

 Powerful, no doubt about it.
 Reichheld continues and also states that:

 “…the percentage of customers who were enthusiastic enough to refer a friend or colleague — perhaps the strongest sign of customer loyalty — correlated directly with differences in growth rates among competitors.”

 The implications of this are that the Net Promoter Score is a relative measure to predict growth.
 So to master this you need to understand these fundamental principles (here explained using examples):

 - a plumber’s NPS cannot be compared to the NPS of a real estate agent

 - a plumber’s NPS can be compared to other plumbers’ NPS